Armaan Kohli: Legal issues

 Armaan Kohli was arrested in June 2018 by Mumbai Police after his girlfriend Neetu Randhawa had lodged a complaint against him citing physical assault.
 However, she later withdrew her complaint.

-Kohli was later arrested in August 2021 By Narcotic Control Bureau over the possession of 1.2 grams of cocaine.
-He was granted bail in September 2022 after being lodged in jail for a year.
+Kohli was arrested in August 2021 by Narcotics Control Bureau over possession of 1.2 grams of cocaine.
+He was granted bail in September 2022 after being in jail for a year.